-Congress remains mired in another dispute centered on raising or suspending the federal government’s debt ceiling.
-Although this is a somewhat arcane procedure, as laws currently stand, it’s a required step to allow the U.S. Treasury to continue to issue debt to pay for federal government spending that has already been approved by Congress.
+Congress spent significant time in the closing months of 2021 dealing with an issue that it has confronted many times in the past – meeting its statutory requirement to raise the debt ceiling.
+Although this is a somewhat arcane procedure, it’s a required step to allow the U.S. Treasury to continue to issue debt to pay for federal government spending that has already been approved by Congress.

-This is not a new issue, and in the past, Congress has always voted to suspend or raise the debt ceiling so the government can continue to meet its obligations without interruption.
 The need for such Congressional action has occurred nearly one hundred times since World War II.
 Most often, passage is a routine piece of business for legislators, but in some years, it becomes more of a political issue.
-The last time such a vote took place was in 2019, when Congress, in bipartisan fashion, lifted the limit on government debt until July 31, 2021.
+The last time such a vote took place was in 2019, when Congress, in bipartisan fashion, lifted the limit on government debt.

 The federal debt is the total amount of money the government owes for spending on everything from Social Security and Medicare to defense programs and other types of domestic and overseas expenditures.
 The debt limit set by Congress represents the amount of funds that the U.S. Treasury is authorized to raise through debt security offerings to pay the operating costs of government.

-In mid-October, Congress voted to extend the debt ceiling limit by nearly $500 billion.
-That is expected to fund the government until about December 3.
+In mid-October, Congress voted to extend the debt limit ceiling by nearly $500 billion, which met spending needs for another two months.
 Prior to that vote, the last authorization from Congress expired in July.
 In the interim, the U.S. Treasury Department used what are termed “extraordinary measures” to avoid running out of money.
 These steps included delaying deposits to government retirement accounts or to the Social Security Trust Fund.

-If that doesn’t happen on a timely basis (by early December 2021), the federal government will not be able to issue debt and could run out of cash-on-hand.
-It raises the risk of the U.S. defaulting on its debt, as even interest payments on existing debt could not be made.
+Had Congress failed to act on a timely basis, the federal government would not be able to issue debt and could run out of cash-on-hand.
+This raised the risk of the U.S. defaulting on its debt, as even interest payments on existing debt could not be made.
 Yellen, in her commentary, warned, “we could see indefinite delays in critical payments.
 Nearly 50 million seniors could stop receiving Social Security checks for a time.
 Troops could go unpaid.
 Millions of families who rely on the monthly child tax credit could see delays.”
+The debt ceiling extension passed by Congress in December avoided this scenario.

 Some perspective on the debt ceiling debate

-The key question is whether the situation will deteriorate significantly.
-“The debt ceiling issue itself is temporary, and ultimately, government spending catches up,” says Haworth.
+The fact that the issue is raised repeatedly often creates stress for the investment markets, even with the track record of Congress ultimately voting to raise the debt ceiling.
+“The issue itself is temporary, and ultimately, government spending catches up,” says Haworth.
 “The bigger question mark is what it might mean for the economy and financial markets.”

-The most immediate effect could arise if the government potentially defaults on its existing debt obligations.
+The biggest concern is that without the debt ceiling expansion, the government risks defaulting on its Treasury obligations.
 “Such a move could cause creditors to demand higher interest rates in order to provide capital to the U.S.” If that occurred, it could cause subsequent rate increases for other types of debt, including mortgages, consumer borrowing and business capitalization.

 A similar impasse occurred in 2011, when Republicans in Congress squared off against Democratic President Barack Obama over the issue of raising the debt ceiling.
 At that time, investment markets proved to be very volatile as a deadline approached to take action.
 Two days before the date when the Treasury Department estimated that it would run out of funds using extraordinary measures, Congress voted to raise the debt ceiling.